 The Data Collection Framework is governed by specific EU legislation:

-The collected data forms the basis for scientific advice regarding the EU’s Common Fisheries Policy whose objective is for commercial fishing to be conducted in a sustainable manner and based upon scientific assessments.
+The collected data forms the basis for scientific advice regarding the EU’s Common Fisheries Policy of which the objective is for commercial fishing to be conducted in a sustainable manner and based upon scientific assessments.

 EU member countries conduct annual surveys and stock assessments on a number of commercial fish stocks, data which then lends itself to international recommendations such as maximum fishing quotas.